Department of Environmental Science and Policy

 ESP 340 Environmental Regulations

 This online course is an intensive introduction to the federal and Maine environmental regulatory structure.
-This course is designed to provide basic competency in the knowledge and application of environmental regulations, including air, surface water, drinking water, worker protection, spill reporting, and hazardous and solid waste.
-Cr 3
+This course is designed to provide basic competency in the knowledge and application of environmental regulations, including air, surface water, drinking water, spill reporting, and hazardous and solid waste.
+Cr 3.

 ESP 341 Limnology

 The study of inland waters with emphasis on the identification and ecology of aquatic organisms.
 This course meets on Fridays to allow time for extended field trips to local streams and lakes.
 Students will conduct independent research projects as part of the course.
-Prerequisites: BIO 105/106 or ESP 101/ 102 or ESP 125/ 126, and one semester chemistry lecture/lab, or permission of instructor.
+Prerequisites: ESP 125/126 or BIO 107, and one semester chemistry lecture/lab, or permission of instructor.
 Cr 4.

 ESP 360 Water Quality Assessment and Control

 A study of water-related legislation, methods for determining compliance with statutes, and control methods used for water quality attainment.
-Regional topics addressed include: waste-water treatment, drinking water standards, storm water runoff, lake eutrophication, best management practices, and biomonitoring for water quality assessment.
-Three hours of lecture and three hours of lab per week.
+Regional topics addressed include: waste-water treatment, drinking water standards, storm water runoff, eutrophication, best management practices, and biomonitoring for water quality assessment.
 Prerequisites: one semester chemistry lecture/lab or permission of instructor.
 Cr 4.

 ESP 375 Environmental Risk Assessment and Management

 The focus of this course is to provide students with a competency in quantitative human health risk assessment–an organized, multidisciplinary approach to evaluating scientific data by studying basic toxicology and fate and transport of contaminants using generally accepted principles and terminology used in the field.
-Students will examine the limitations of current risk assessment methods and be introduced to the basics of public and community health.
-Finally, students will study the scientific, political, social, ethical, and economic dimensions of managing risks.
+Students will study the scientific, political, social, ethical, and economic dimensions of managing risks.
 Prerequisites: ESP 101/102, ESP 203, or permission of instructor.
 Cr 3.

 ESP 400 Internship